PennLINC/babs/docs/source/babs-status.rst

 .. warning::
-    Do NOT kill ``babs-status`` (especially with ``--resubmit*``) when it's running!
+    Do NOT kill ``babs-status`` (especially with ``--resubmit*``) while it's running!
 Otherwise, new job IDs may not be captured or saved into the ``job_status.csv``!

 **********************